Hardware Wallets Compared and Reviewed

 Coming in 3rd place we have Keepkey, a Bitcoin hardware wallet with a beautiful though somewhat large design.
 Keepkey has similar features to the TREZOR one and the Ledger Nano S, however for several reasons I find it a bit less attractive than the previous two.

 For starters, the wallet is too big for carrying in your pocket conveniently.
 The size of the Keepkey wallet is almost twice that of the TREZOR one or Ledger Nano S.

 Additional things that make me hesitate regarding buying the product are:

 - I have written to their support several times but haven’t gotten a response yet.

 - Some bad reviews on Amazon regarding the product and the company’s support.

-On the bright side, Keepkey supports a wide variety of altcoins including Bitcoin, Litecoin, Dogecoin, Namecoin, Testnet, Ethereum, and Dash.
-The wallet also incorporates an in-wallet exchange that allows you to trade one crypto for another without using an external exchange.
+Finally, the company KeepKey was acquired by the exchange Shapeshift and therefor incorporates an in-wallet exchange that allows you to trade one crypto for another without using an external exchange.